Tofigh Maboudi – American University

 Dr. Mario Moussa is a successful author, keynote speaker, and management consultant who teaches in the Executive Programs at the Wharton School of Business.

-Donald Moynihan is Professor of Public Affairs at the LaFollette School of Public Affairs, at the University of Wisconsin-Madison.
+Donald Moynihan is the McCourt Chair at the McCourt School of Public Policy at Georgetown University.
 His research examines the application of organization theory to public management issues such as performance, budgeting, homeland security, election administration, and employee behavior.
-In particular, he studies the selection and implementation of public management reforms.
+He is the author, most recently, of Administrative Burdens: Policymaking by Other Means.

 Lan Mu- University of Georgia